jsuh0020/cse15l-lab-reports/lab3.md

 5
 ```

-This command is the same as the one in example 1, except we're piping the output into wc -l, which checks how many lines there are (in this case 5).
+This command is the same as the one in example 1, except we're piping the output into `wc -l`, which checks how many lines there are (in this case 5).
 This could be useful if you need data on how many lines contain a certain pattern.

 ### Match Everything Besides Specified Pattern (`grep -v`)